 Course Learning Outcomes

-1 Learn decision and risk analysis (D&RA) concepts & terminology that are most used in industry 2 Understand the impact of uncertainty in decision-making 3 Learn specific tools & processes for analysing & making decisions - useful both professionally and personally 4 Practice using these tools & processes in Excel 5 Develop a critical-thinking, problem-solving, value-creating approach to decision-making 6 Learn how people often actually make decisions as opposed to how they should 7 Demonstrate D&RA software commonly used by industry 8 Ancillary
+1 Learn decision and risk analysis (D&RA) concepts & terminology that are most used in industry 2 Understand the impact of uncertainty in decision-making 3 Learn specific tools & processes for analysing & making decisions - useful both professionally and personally 4 Practice using these tools & processes in Excel 5 Learn to evaluate and interpret the output of D&RA tools and processes - to make the best decision 6 Develop a critical-thinking, problem-solving, value-creating approach to decision-making 7 Understand how people often actually make decisions as opposed to how they should 8 As part of a team, perform and present a critical review of a paper/topic related to the course material 9 Develop a borader, contextual understanding of decision & risk analysis by reading a range of relevant papers and articles 10 Demonstrate D&RA software commonly used by industry 11 Ancillary:

 - Review relevant probability & statistics, and introduce new ideas as necessary to support this course